cesaredef/cecast/README.md

   - `-E`: Excludes reads neither ancestral nor derived (based on the _infosites_ file).
   - `-S`: Performs strand-specific orientation sampling.
 Use `-F` instead of `-S` for looser sampling. *Note*: These filters apply only to single-strand libraries.
   - `-m`: Sets the minimum mapping quality.
 Can be omitted if prefiltered for mappability by length using [_MapL_](https://bioinf.eva.mpg.de/MapL/), desfribed in [de Filippo et al. 2018](https://rdcu.be/d0vIf).
   - `-d`: Filters deaminated reads based on terminal positions.
-For example, -d 3,3 considers reads with C-to-T changes in the last three positions at both ends.
-You can customize the terminal lengths, e.g., -d 2,4.
+For example, `-d 3,3` considers reads with C-to-T changes in the last three positions at both ends.
+You can customize the terminal lengths, e.g., `-d 2,4`.
-  - `-l` and `-L`: Set the minimum and maximum read lengths, respectively. -L 100 is optional, as it’s the default.
+  - `-l` and `-L`: Set the minimum and maximum read lengths, respectively. `-L 100` is optional, as it’s the default.

 ### Speeding Up the Process
 For repeated processing of the same BAM file, filter it to include only reads overlapping informative sites: